naviserver-project/naviserver/README.md

 **Configure Script Options:**

 - `--with-tcl=/usr/local/ns/lib`
-  Specifies the Tcl library installation directory where `tclConfig.sh` is located.
+  Locate `tclConfig.sh` in the specified directory.

 - `--with-zlib=/usr`
-  Specifies the path for the zlib compression library headers (e.g., `yum install zlib-devel` for Fedora).
-Use this if the headers are not in standard locations.
+  Specify the location of the zlib headers (e.g., install via `yum install zlib-devel` on Fedora).

 - `--enable-symbols`
-  Compile with debug symbols enabled (recommended).
+  Build with debug symbols enabled (recommended).

 - `--prefix=/usr/local/ns`
-  Set the installation directory for all program, man page, and runtime files (e.g., log files).
+  Set the installation directory for programs, man pages, and runtime files.
+If you compile Tcl, use also for Tcl the same `--prefix` location.

-To compile with the Purify tool, set the variable `$PURIFY` to your Purify executable with desired options:
+To compile with the Purify tool, run:

 ```bash
 make PURIFY="purify -cache-dir=/home/joe/my-cache-dir" install
 ```

-Alternatively, install NaviServer directly from GitHub using git.
-If you check out the source from GitHub, use `./autogen.sh` (instead of `./configure`) to generate the initial makefiles.
-You will need recent versions of autoconf and automake, and ensure `dtplite` (part of `tcllib`) is installed if you want to build the documentation.
+If you clone NaviServer from GitHub, run `./autogen.sh` with the configure options (instead of `./configure`) to generate the makefiles.
+You will need recent versions of autoconf, automake, and the `dtplite` package from `tcllib` to build the documentation.

-> **Tip:** Run `make build-doc` to generate documentation; otherwise, `make install` will complain.
+> **Tip:** Use `make build-doc` to generate documentation; otherwise, `make install` may complain.

 See `make help` for additional assistance.

 ### 3d.
-Create and Edit a Configuration File (nsd.tcl, by Convention)
+Create and Edit a NaviServer Configuration File

-Sample configuration files are provided:
+By convention, NaviServer uses a configuration file named `nsd.tcl`.

 ```bash
 $ cd /usr/local/ns